Dragon Ball Z: Dokkan Battle: Ki Orbs

 Multiple orbs of different colors are placed between the player's character and the enemy, and the player can match different kinds of orbs to do attacks.
 There are 5 types in the game, with each character and orb corresponding to one, and they are all represented as colors.
-These types include STR being red, PHYS being yellow, INT being purple, TEQ being green, and AGL being blue.
+These types include STR being red, PHY being yellow, INT being purple, TEQ being green, and AGL being blue.
 Some types are effective to others, dealing more damage and taking less damage.
 Each orb collected gives one Ki, and gathering an orb of the same type also gives double the Ki.
 Gathering 12 Ki allows a character to perform a Super Attack, and gathering 18 Ki allows LR class characters to perform an Ultra Super Attack, maxing out at 24 Ki.
-After a certain amount of orb matches, the player unlocks "Dokkan Mode" for one of their characters, which requires them to swipe over 7 targets in a Z-shaped configuration quickly as a Ki orb passes over them.
+After a certain number of orb matches, the player unlocks "Dokkan Mode" for one of their characters, which requires them to swipe over 7 targets in a Z-shaped configuration quickly as a Ki orb passes over them.
 This allows that character to unleash a super attack that is much more powerful than the typical super attack.